 Carbon monoxide (CO) is a colorless, odorless and tasteless gas.
-It’s created by insufficient fuel combustion usually caused by insufficient oxygen.
+It’s created by insufficient fuel combustion usually caused by not enough oxygen.
 In your home, appliances that consume natural gas, charcoal, wood or kerosene are susceptible.
-Especially if they are not operating correctly or have been installed incorrectly.
+Especially if they are not running correctly or have been installed incorrectly.

-Vehicle exhaust fumes from neighboring garages, as well as fireplaces that aren’t working right can also produce carbon monoxide.
-CO is dangerous to the body and is deadly at increased levels or with prolonged exposure.
+Vehicle exhaust fumes from nearby garages, as well as fireplaces that aren’t working right could also produce carbon monoxide.
+CO is dangerous to the body and is lethal at increased levels or with extended exposure.